-For a year now, most of us have seen our friends only on Zoom or FaceTime screens.
+For more than a year now, many people have only seen friends and family on Zoom or FaceTime screens.

 While it’s important for everyone’s health that we stick to social distancing, it’s also impacting mental health.

 In a survey of 2,000 adults conducted in August 2020 by the AARP Foundation and United Health Foundation, two-thirds reported social isolation.

 “These relationships provide more than I can possibly list,” says licensed psychologist Robin Hornstein, Ph.D.